E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/LocalThermostat_AdResS/readme.rst

 This is an example of test scenario for GROMACS version 5.1.5 with a possible CG potential and all necessary input files, see `<https://gitlab.e-cam2020.eu:10443/abrupt_adress/abrupt_adress>`_ .
 To run it simply run *gmx grompp -f grompp.mdp -c conf.gro -p topol.top -n index.ndx -maxwarn 5; gmx mdrun* using the patched version of GROMACS version 5.1.5 (see above).

+When *gmx mdrun* finishes normally (with the above mentioned setup), we have several mandatory checks to see if the simulation was successful or not.

+0) Easiest check: load the conf.gro and the trajectory file in vmd and check if you see particle diffusion or depleted areas.

+1) we check the density along the X-direction (*xsplit*: e.g. gmx density -f traj_compt.xtc -d X) or along the radius (*sphere*: e.g. via VOTCA: *csg_density --axis r --rmax <value> --ref [x_ref,y_ref,z_ref] --trj traj_comp.xtc --top topol.tpr --out test.dens.comp*), the density has to be less then 3% different from experimental data or the density from a full atomistic MD simulation.
+The density of the example is 1000 kg m^-3.

+2) static properties: crucial RDFs (e.g. for water the oxygen-oxygen RDF)

+3) p(N): It describes the average number of particles in the AT region throughout the simulation.

+4) the density diffusion for each region (via a very helpful expansion for `VMD <http://www.ks.uiuc.edu/Research/vmd/>`_, the density profile tool see `Link: <https://github.com/tonigi/vmd_density_profile>`_).

+5) If we only thermalize the transition region, the AT region is NVE-like, which means it is even possible to determine the dynamics of the system.

 Source Code